Estimated Reading Time: 14 mins

 Reflecting

-Every PMDD cycle, was a nightmare manifested in my reality.
+Every PMDD cycle was a nightmare manifested in my reality.

 Image by Ketut Subiyanto on pexels

-This was caused by the residue effects of emotionally charged choices I’d made during the bad days.
+This was caused by the residual effects of emotionally charged choices I’d made during the bad phases — the fallout would send me into a cycle of poor mental health overall.

 Image by SHVETS Production on pexels